katarzynamad11/Spring-Boot/README.md

 - GET: /api/group/:id/employee - returns all employees in the group
 - POST: /api/rating - adds a rating for the group

+### Unit Tests
-The project contains single unit tests
+The project includes a set of unit tests to ensure the functionality of the REST controllers.